calculix/cae/README.md

 - Simply use this software and ask questions.
 - Share your models and screenshots.
 - Do something from the [TODO-list](#TODO).
 - Report problems by [posting issues](https://github.com/calculix/cae/issues).
-Please, attach ./examples/default.log to the problem report.
+Please, attach ./examples/default.log (or other logs) to the problem report.

 <br/><br/>